Skip to main content

 Can an outsourced GC represent me in court?

 It depends on the arrangement and the GC's practising certificate.
 A solicitor with a current Queensland practising certificate can represent you in court.
-Many outsourced GC arrangements provide for litigation to be handled separately (either by the same firm or referred to a litigation specialist such as Phronesis Litigation).
+Many outsourced GC arrangements provide for litigation to be handled separately.
+At Astris Law it stays in-house: disputes are conducted by the firm's own dispute resolution and litigation practice.

 How do I transition from ad-hoc legal advice to outsourced GC?